Brad14t/30-Day-SOC-Challenge/README.md

 ![1](https://github.com/user-attachments/assets/bda6662c-4822-4ee1-8857-0269c96894b4)

-Try to instal agent again on windows server.
+Try to install agent again on windows server.

 Get the same error!
 As we can see the error says we are using port 443 to send data.